guigrpa/mady/README.md

 * A configuration file: `config.json`
 * A message file: `keys.json`
+* A raw translation file per language, e.g. `fr.json` (this is the one you edit with the web application)
-* Several translation files for each language: a raw translation file (e.g. `fr.json`), a compiled translation module (`fr.js`) and a message bundle for React Intl (e.g. `fr.reactIntl.json`).
-The web application lets you edit the raw translation file, whereas all others are generated automatically.
+* Several output files per language, depending on your configuration: a compiled translation module (`fr.js`), a message bundle for React Intl (e.g. `fr.reactIntl.json`), or a generic JSON file (e.g. `fr.out.json`).
+All of these files are generated automatically.

 ## MessageFormat